KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-overlaysheets.md

 }
 ```

 When opened, this overlay sheet will appear centered vertically and horizontally within its parent page.
-Horizontally it will be bounded by its parent even if its contents' width exceeds its parent's.
-If the sheet's vertical length exceeds its' parent's, then the sheet will be displayed from its top position, and will be scrollable.
+Horizontally it will be bounded by its parent even if the width of its contents exceeds its parent's.
+If the sheet's vertical length exceeds its parent's, then the sheet will be displayed starting from its top position, and will be scrollable.

 ## Global sheet

-If you want to display the sheet as a global sheet — one that spans across the entire width of the application, regardless of the page it is a child to — we have to reparent our overlay sheet to our application window's overlay property.
-We can do this with the `parent` property.
+If you want to display the sheet as a global sheet—one that spans across the entire width of the application, regardless of the page it is a child to—we have to reparent our overlay sheet to our application window's overlay property.
+We can do this with the [parent](https://doc.qt.io/qt-6/qml-qtquick-item.html#parent-prop) property.

-{{< sections >}}

-{{< section-left >}}

 ```qml
 Kirigami.OverlaySheet {